 The Manager's general philosophy is that markets are not efficient and that an actively managed portfolio of diversified assets can exploit these inefficiencies.
 The manager has an Investment Committee (IC) which is made up of experienced investment professionals.
-The IC is responsible for overseeing investment decisions of the Scheme that are made by the Investment Executive (IE) and monitoring compliance with the SIPO.
+The IC is responsible for overseeing investment decisions of the Scheme that are made by the Investment Executive (IE).
 The members of the IC or IE may change from time to time without notice to you.